Kristoffer-Sundstroem/Kristoffer-Sundstroem/README.md

 &#128205; Based in Luleå, Norrbotten, Sweden.

-&#128269; PhD Candidate in Economics.
-Research focuses on environmental permitting processes.
+&#128269; Economist specializing in environmental regulation and institutional analysis.

-&#127793; Currently looking to get a deeper knowledge of R.

-&#129349; 2025 goals: Finish my PhD and get my homelab up and running.

 ### Connect with me: